imixs/imixs-cloud/doc/SETUP.md

 	$ sudo ~/imixs-cloud/scripts/setup_debian.sh

-This will install the docker runtime and kubernetes tools.
+This will install the containerd runtime and the kubernetes tools.

 ### Adding a Worker Node to your Cluster